 Established in 1872, the Tokyo National Museum is the oldest and largest museum in Japan.
-The museum holds over 110,000 objects, which include more than 87 Japanese National Treasures and 610 Important Cultural Property holdings.
-The museum’s collections focus on ancient Japanese art and Asian art along the Silk Road but there is also a large collection of Greco-Buddhist art.
+The museum, which holds over 110,000 objects, focuses on ancient Japanese art and Asian art along the Silk Road.
+There is also a large collection of Greco-Buddhist art.

-During our travels we will encounter many traditional and historic temples and explored the variety of gardens that play such an important role in the complex.
-Today we will have the opportunity to visit a contemporary temple – the Ekouin Nenbutsudo Temple.
-This is a newly built modern temple in the lively heart of Tokyo.
-Here we will see the skill by which the architects have utilised the precious space available, and how the traditional components of a temple complex have been reinterpreted in a contemporary structure.
-In place of a small stroll garden using moss or stone or sand, here bamboo is used to create a green space for contemplation in this busy metropolis.
+During our travels we’ll encounter many traditional and historic temples and explore a variety of gardens that play such an important role in these complexes.
+This afternoon we visit a contemporary temple – the Ekouin Nenbutsudo Temple by Yutaka Kawahara Design Studio.
+Completed in 2013, in the lively heart of Tokyo, this Buddhist complex is intended to represent the ‘Gokuraku’ or ‘Paradise in the Sky’ and is comprised of the three traditional structures associated with Buddhist architecture – the vihara (monastery), the stupa (pagoda), and the shrine – stacked one atop the other in response to its compact site.
+In place of a small stroll garden using moss, stone or sand, here bamboo is used to create a green space for contemplation in this busy metropolis.
 (Overnight Tokyo) B

 Kawaguchiko – 1 night

 Day 4: Saturday 17 November, Tokyo – Kawaguchiko